 Jarrod Bowen and West Ham show Man United’s attack what they’re missing

+Jarrod Bowen and West Ham show Manchester United’s attack what they’re missing

 Jurgen Klopp’s ‘favourite player’ is thriving in a central role for West Ham, in an attacking quartet which shows up Man United’s group of expensively assembled talent